-- When "E0" is specified, 64 KB of area starting from E00000h are allocated for use by the debug monitor. - The 64 KB allocated for the debug monitor cannot be used. - The below areas cannot be set for the debug monitor. - 1) MCU internal resources (ROM/RAM/SFR area) - 2) Multiplex area - 3) Interrupt vector area - It is not possible to view or set the content of the specified area.
-Even on the memory window or in the reverse assemble area of the program/source windows, the content of this area is not displayed correctly though it can be displayed.
+- When "D0" is specified, 64 KB of area starting from D00000h are allocated for use by the debug monitor. - The 64 KB allocated for the debug monitor cannot be used. - The below areas cannot be set for the debug monitor. - 1) MCU internal resources (ROM/RAM/SFR area) - 2) Multiplex area - 3) Interrupt vector area - It is not possible to view or set the content of the specified area.
+Even on the memory window or in the disassemble area of the program/source windows, the content of this area is not displayed correctly though it can be displayed.

-(2) Processor Mode
+(2) Processor Mode of the status tab

-- Set a processor mode for the target MCU. - To set single-chip mode or memory expansion mode, pin CNVSS used with MCU status must be "L".
-MCU status indicates pin level of the user system. - To set memory expansion mode, pins RDY# and HOLD# used with MCU status must be "H". - When the user system is not connected, all modes are available.
+- Set a processor mode for the target MCU. - To set single-chip mode or memory expansion mode, pin CNVss used with MCU status must be "L".
+MCU status indicates pin level of the user system. - When the user system is connected, pin CNVss used with MCU status must be "H" to set up microprocessor mode.
+(This can be set up only when the emulation memory board R0E33085MSRC0 is used.) - To set memory expansion mode, pins RDY# and HOLD# used with MCU status must be "H". - When the user system is not connected (targetless), following modes are available. - When not using the emulation memory board, the memory expansion mode is available. - When using the emulation memory board, all modes are available.